mila-iqia/fuel/docs/h5py_dataset.rst

 The :meth:`~.datasets.hdf5.H5PYDataset.create_split_array` method expects a dictionary mapping split names to dictionaries.
-Those dictionaries map source names to tuples of length 2 or 3: the first two elements correspond to the start and stop indexes and the last element is an optional comment for the split/source pair.
+Those dictionaries map source names to tuples of length 2, 3 or 4.
+The first two elements correspond to the start and stop indexes.
+The other two elements are optional and correspond to the ``indices`` reference and the comment, respectively.
 The method will create the array behind the scenes, choose the string lengths automatically and populate it with the information in the split dictionary.
 If a particular split/source combination isn't present, its ``available`` attribute is set to ``False``, which allows us to specify only what's actually present in the HDF5 file we created.

 .. tip::